nitad54448/yappari-5-1/README.md

   -  August 22, 2023 : Added the function DRT search lambda in the main Action menu.
   -  August 21, 2023 : Added a cursor on the lambda graph, it can be dragged to modify the value proposed by the program (see search_lambda in Advanced commands).
   -  August 20, 2023 : Show the criteria used in "Search lambda" procedure in a graph.
 Changed the way the data are saved.
   -  August 19, 2023 : Changed the Report procedure.
 Added a simulate spectrum function.
+Release 5.1.67.4
   -  August 18, 2023 : Updated the documentation and files.
   -  August 17, 2023 : Added a spline interpolation function in "Developer commands", can upscale in log spaced frequency.
 Moved to version 5-1-65 as a new release.
   -  August 16, 2023 : Added a "Max plots" parameter on the Parameters panel.